Aaron98990/ways-of-the-game/excessive-force.md

 A slide tackle feet first into the goalkeeper whose attempting to catch the ball while on the ground is almost always excessive force (whether or not studs grazed or penetrated the skin)
 - [Serious Foul Play 1](https://youtu.be/jqf5Y88OYEM?feature=shared&t=924), [Serious Foul Play 2](https://www.tiktok.com/@refsneedlovetoo/video/7271366786551991594?lang=en)

-A slide tackle with a secondary kicking motion (rather than pulling out) combines two powerful forces and can easily be a recipe for excessive force.
+A slide tackle with a secondary kicking motion (rather than pulling out) combines two powerful forces and can easily be a recipe for excessive force or at least an orange card.
 - [Serious Foul Play 1](https://youtu.be/8kmliIasCfQ?feature=shared&t=784), [Serious Foul Play 2](https://youtu.be/TlcNLwZPukg?feature=shared&t=590), [Serious Foul Play 3](https://youtu.be/Ot9rRprQQ6I?feature=shared&t=533)

 A tackle/stomp with high intensity or that is two-footed (with or without contact) or a slide tackle where the first contact is at the opponent's leg rather than the ground or a tackle/stomp when the ball is not playable.